Class FAQs

 A sibling discount will automatically apply when registering two or more children in the same semester.
 Contact us if you have any questions!

-Production classes have reserved tuition-free spots for BIPOC students and those from historically underrepresented backgrounds from the community.
+Production classes (Musical Players, Shakespeare Players & Middle School Ensemble classes in Brooklyn Heights) have reserved tuition-free spots for BIPOC students and those from historically underrepresented backgrounds from the community.
 Please contact us to discuss possibilities.

 Given the nature of our small arts business, Child’s Play NY does not offer refunds.
 We have several credit policies in place for use in future programs.